LordNene/image-filter-threshold/README.md

 # image-filter-threshold

-Small library to apply a threshold transformation to a image.
+Small library to apply a threshold transformation to a image using webworkify to split work between multiple webworkers.

 ## Install